Dr Stevens explains factors relating to familial skin cancers and the importance of seeking advice on changing moles.

 Whether a personal choice, recommended by your doctor, or consultant, mole monitoring offers reassurance and diagnostic accuracy.

-Whilst adding pictures of varying moles was tempting, we felt this could be misleading.
-The difference between a normal mole and a dangerous one can be tiny, hard to pick up with the naked eye.
+Whilst adding pictures of varying moles was tempting, we felt this could mislead.
+By all means see a case study on detection, the difference between a normal and dangerous mole can be tiny, hard to pick up with the naked eye.

 A combination of the latest technology and experience from a consultant specialising in skin cancer treatment is the best solution.
 To give you peace of mind, or the early intervention which is so critical.